graphql-python/graphene/docs/quickstart.rst

 Schema Definition Language (SDL)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the `GraphQL Schema Definition Language`_, we could describe the fields defined by our example code as show below.
+In the `GraphQL Schema Definition Language`_, we could describe the fields defined by our example code as shown below.

 .. _GraphQL Schema Definition Language: https://graphql.org/learn/schema/